 WATCH: Manchester United's dressing-room celebrations

-Manchester United players celebrated in the dressing room after their historic Champions League comeback against Paris Saint-Germain.
+Manchester United players celebrated in the dressing room after their historic Champions League comeback against Paris Saint-Germain on Wednesday.

-It was arguably United's greatest European night since they won the Champions League in 1999.
+It was arguably United's most dramatic European victory since they won the Champions League against Bayern Munich in Barcelona in 1999.

 They had just become the first side to overturn a 2-0 home deficit and their 3-1 win over PSG to go through to the quarter-finals on away goals had been left so late - Marcus Rashford's decisive penalty coming deep into stoppage time.